I am a postdoc researcher with UCLA Computer Science, where I study internet and cybersecurity infrastructure, research, and governance.

 I hold faculty affiliations with UCLA Digital Humanities and the Center for Social Medicine and Humanities at UCLA, am a department editor for the IEEE Annals of the History of Computing, and co-founded the Internet Research Incubator.
-I wrote my dissertation on the introduction of atypical antipsychotics to US primary care (UCLA History, 2011), during which time I contributed to NIMH-funded mental health policy research.
+I wrote my doctoral dissertation on the introduction of atypical antipsychotics to US primary care (UCLA History, 2011), during which time I contributed to NIMH-funded mental health policy research.

 - Fidler, B., and Russell, A. (2016.)
 “Infrastructure Maintenance at the Defense Communications Agency: Recasting the Internet in Histories of Technology” (Under review; manuscript presented at SHOT 2014.)